-The UK has the largest Immigration Detention Estate in Europe.
+The UK has one of the largest Immigration Detention Estates in Europe.
 UK Policy results in asylum seekers facing detention at any time, despite committing no crime whatsoever.
 Detention has no time limit and is not automatically subject to judicial review.
 Many endure months and some endure years of indefinite detention.
 There are no safeguards in place to prevent the detention of vulnerable persons including those who have faced imprisonment, torture and /or sexual violence in the countries from which they have fled.
 This harmful and expensive practice is unnecessary and deprives people of their freedom, their dignity and is damaging to their mental health.
 This page provides links to various detention campaigns and organisations and to reports about detention in the UK.
 Please help us to keep this up to date by emailing [email protected] with news, reports and campaigns.

 Organisations and Campaigns

 The Detention Forum is a network of organisations working together to challenge the UK’s use of detention.

 Detention Action supports detainees in Harmondsworth and Colnbrook Detention Centres and campaigns for an end to immigration detention.
 See also their Frequently Asked Questions about Detention and their reports including Detained Lives